LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 -   Perform the next step **only** if you want to run code in a frozen LArSoft release **and** are interested in running jobs specific to experiments other than DUNE and uBooNE.
 All other users should skip to the [Create a working area](https://cdcvs.fnal.gov_Quick-start_guide_to_using_and_developing_LArSoft_code_#Create-a-working-area-2) step.

-### Run non-DUNE or non-uBoonE jobs using only a frozen LArSoft release(#Run-non-DUNE-or-non-uBoonE-jobs-using-only-a-frozen-LArSoft-release)
+### Run non-DUNE or non-uBoonE jobs using only a frozen LArSoft release

     setup larsoft <version> -q e7:debug    # (or -q e17:prof)
     lar -c <job fcl file> ...

 > That’s it.
 You’re set up.

-To build experiment-specific code for DUNE or uBooNE against an existing LArSoft release(#To-build-experiment-specific-code-for-DUNE-or-uBooNE-against-an-existing-LArSoft-release)
+To build experiment-specific code for DUNE or uBooNE against an existing LArSoft release
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Build uboonecode or dunetpc(#Build-uboonecode-or-dunetpc)
+### Build uboonecode or dunetpc

 -   The instructions in this section are necessarily generic.
 You may wish to check the instructions for your experiment.
     -   [DUNE](https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki/_Tutorial_)